Brady-Brandt/basm/README.md

 ### Known Issues
 - Moving a label as in (mov rax, label) does not move the address of the label into rax
 - Currently assume all jump addresses are rel32
-- Sign extended instructions are being used for unsigned immediates

 ### Planned Features (Not in a Particular Order)
 - [ ] Mach File Support (Macos Support)
 - [x] SSE/AVX instructions (Most have been added, not going to support AVX512 instructions)
 - [ ] Preprocessor
-- [ ] Support for instruction prefixes
+- [x] Support for instruction prefixes
 - [ ] Implementing Hashmaps for the Symbol Tables
 - [ ] Allow multiple assembler passes